 Weaknesses in internal control that have been identified during the period have been addressed, with control actions put in place or in progress at the year end.
 No material losses or misstatements were identified during the course of independent testing carried out by the internal auditors.

 Internal control weaknesses are outlined in the table below.

 Area of non-compliance or weaknesses in internal control Actions to be taken to attain compliance or correct weaknesses Due date or date implemented Absence of a strategic plan.
-The vision and strategy for the Institute for 2019-2022 was finalised through planned consultation and approved by the Governing Body on the 7 th February 2019.
+The vision and strategy for the Institute for 2019-2022_was finalised through planned consultation and approved by the Governing Body on the 7 th February 2019.
 Completed 7th February 2019.
 Absence of a corporate procurement plan.
 The Governing Body approved the Institute's corporate procurement plan on November 29 th , 2018.
 Completed 29 th November 2018.
 No fixed asset cycle counts carried out.
 Fixed asset inventory count commenced in April 2018.
 A complete fixed asset inventory count was carried out during 2018 and the results reported to the ARC at their meeting on December 4 th , 2018.
 4 th December 2018.
-IT systems and security weaknesses identified in IT governance.
+IT systems and security: weaknesses identified in IT governance.
 Establish IT governance committee to oversee implementation plan.
-Q4 2019.
+Committee established and first meeting scheduled for March 2020.
 THEA Code of Governance for Institutes of Technology 2018 compliance.
-Gap analysis completed and implementation plan in pace to ensure substantial compliance by 31st August 2019.
-Due 31 st August 2019.
+Implementation plan in place to ensure compliance by end of Q1 2021.
+December 2020.
 Following a request from the Comptroller and Auditor General, the Institute performed a detailed analysis of the fixed asset depreciation charge.
-An issue was identified on the historic depreciation calculation of assets transferred to GMIT from Galway VEC in January 1993.
-As a result of the analysis, the Institute noted that there was an under-deprecation of certain fixed assets with a corresponding under-amortisation of the capital grant.
-A prior year adjustment was disclosed in the financial statements.
+An Issue was identified on the historic depreciation calculation of assets transferred to GMIT from Galway VEC in January 1993.
+As a result of the analysis, the Institute noted that there was an under depreciation of certain fixed assets with a corresponding under amortisation of the capital grant.
+Apprior year adjustment was disclosed in the 2017/18 financial statements.
 There was no impact on the income and expenditure reserves.
 Completed October 2019.
-Non-compliant procurement during the year ended 31/08/18 amounted to €146,092.
-Purchasing office monitors cumulative spend on a rolling 12-month basis, to ensure compliance with procurement thresholds.
-Implemented during the year ended 31st August 2018.